HamishCaines/ariel_ephemerides/README.rst

 3. For each target, forecasts transits in the specified time window and checks their visibility at each telescope provided

 4. Writes list of visible transits to files

+############
+Simulator
+############

+Simulates the observation of required ARIEL targets to constrain the ephemeris timing errors from 2019 to 2030.
+The dates it runs between are fixed to 12/6/2019 and 12/6/2030.

+Each set of inputs given creates a new directory where the resulting data is written, and each run of the simulator creates it own directory here.
+The overall results are written to a file called "results.csv" within the top-level directory, and the scheduled observations for each run of the simulation are written inside each respective directory.
+They are both written to a file called "all_telescopes.csv" which contains all of them, and individual files for each telescope.

+Steps:

+1. Load simulation settings and makes new directory, after deleting existing one if needed.

+2. Determines the targets that need observing, and forecasts transits visible from the telescope available.

+3. Schedules observations for each telescope and "observes" them, generating new data in the process.

+4. Refines period data based on the new data.

+5. Loops for each time window of a week.

+6. Loops for the number of runs required.